Last updated 11/21/2022

 For the purpose of this Online Handbook topic, FQHC refers to Tribal and Out-of-State FQHCs.
 This topic does not apply to Community Health Centers subject to PPS reimbursement.

-FQHCs and RHCs may report services provided via telehealth on the cost settlement report when the FQHC or RHC served as the distant site and the member is an established patient of the tribal FQHC or RHC at the time of the telehealth service.
+FQHCs and RHCs may report services provided via telehealth on the cost settlement report when the FQHC or RHC served as the distant site and the member is an established patient of the FQHC or RHC at the time of the telehealth service.
+For currently covered services, services that are considered direct when provided in-person will be considered direct when provided via telehealth for FQHCs.

-Services billed with modifier GT, FQ, or 93 will be considered under the PPS reimbursement method for non-tribal FQHCs.
+Services billed with modifier GQ, GT, FQ, or 93 will be considered under the PPS reimbursement method for non-tribal FQHCs.
 Billing HCPCS procedure code T1015 (Clinic visit/encounter, all-inclusive) with a telehealth procedure code will result in a PPS rate for fee-for-service encounters.
+Fee-for-service claims must include HCPCS procedure code T1015 when services are provided via telehealth in order for proper reimbursement.

 SOURCE: WI ForwardHealth Online Handbook.
-Topic #510 Telehealth (Accessed Nov.
-2022).
+Topic #22739 Originating and Distant Sites (Accessed Aug.
+2024).

 Community Health Centers

-Services billed with modifier GT, FQ, or 93 will be considered under the PPS reimbursement.
+Services billed with modifier GQ, GT, FQ, FR, or 93 will be considered under the PPS reimbursement.
 Billing HCPCS procedure codes T1015 (Clinic visit/encounter, all-inclusive) with a telehealth procedure code will result in a PPS for an allowable encounter.

-SOURCE: Telehealth for Community Health Centers (Accessed Nov.
-2022).
+SOURCE: Telehealth for Community Health Centers, Topic #21997 (Accessed Aug.
+2024).

-SOURCE: WI ForwardHealth Online Handbook.
-Topic #510 Telehealth (Accessed Nov.
-2022).
+SOURCE: WI ForwardHealth Online Handbook, Topic 21959, (Accessed Aug.
+2024).

 School-Based Services